Comparison4 min read

 2026 Ford Bronco on an off-road trail in the mountains

-The Ford Bronco and Toyota 4Runner share a mission statement — go anywhere, survive anything, hold their value forever — but arrive at it from opposite directions.
-The Bronco is a modern, tech-forward trail truck with a removable roof and independent front suspension.
-The 4Runner is a fully redesigned body-on-frame legend that now pairs its off-road credentials with a hybrid powertrain.
+The Bronco and 4Runner share a mission — go anywhere, survive anything, hold their value forever — but they get there from opposite directions.
+The Bronco is a modern, tech-forward trail truck with a removable roof and IFS.
+The 4Runner is a fully redesigned body-on-frame legend that now pairs its off-road cred with a hybrid.
 If you're shopping either, you're serious about capability.
-The question is which kind.
+The only question I need to ask you is: which kind?

 At a glance